-- o The payroll growth increases were updated to match the LASERS and TRSL Actuarial Valuations accordingly. - o Participation rates were updated based on five years of historical uptake information, broken out members years of service to properly allocate subsidies based on subsidy eligibility. - o The mortality projection scale was updated from MP-2019 to MP-2021 to reflect the Society of Actuaries' recent mortality study.
+- The trend rates were reset to an initial rate of 7.00% (6.00% for post-Medicare), grading down by 0.25% per year until reaching the ultimate rate of 4.00% based on current Healthcare Analytics (HCA) Consulting trend study; current economic environment suggests a longer period until reaching the ultimate rate.
+Additionally, the Getzen model was utilized to determine an appropriate long term ultimate trend. - The payroll growth increases were updated to match the LASERS and TRSL Actuarial Valuations accordingly. - Participation rates were updated based on five years of historical uptake information, broken out members years of service to properly allocate subsidies based on subsidy eligibility. - The mortality projection scale was updated from MP-2019 to MP-2021 to reflect the Society of Actuaries' recent mortality study. - The valuation report as of June 30, 2023, made the following changes: - The discount rate increased from 3.54% to 3.65%.

-LEGISLATIVE FISCAL OFFICE STATE OF LOUISIANA REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF EMPLOYER'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY FOR THE NINE YEARS ENDED JUNE 30, 2022
+LEGISLATIVE FISCAL OFFICE STATE OF LOUISIANA REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF EMPLOYER'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY FOR THE TEN YEARS ENDED JUNE 30, 2023